ash3327/Peer-to-Peer-Communication-App/README.md

 Note:

-1) The application currently only work with computers _in the same network_.
+1) The application currently only work with computers _in the same network_ due to port forwarding.

 ## Server-Side
 To start the server, perform the following: